josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/📜_freedom_of_information_loopholes.md

 # 📜 Freedom of Information Loopholes
 **First created:** 2025-10-04 | **Last updated:** 2025-10-04
-*How transparency law is bent, deferred, or re-interpreted to keep survivor-relevant data sealed*
+*How transparency law is bent, deferred, or re-interpreted to keep survivor-relevant data sealed.*

 ---